serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 This release includes the option to show a warning message if a plugin hooks into deprecated lifecycle events.

-Showing this warning message is disabled bu default.
+Showing this warning message is disabled by default.
 You need to enable it by setting the `SLS_DEBUG=*` system environment variable.

 After setting this you'll see a message in the console every time your plugin uses an old lifecycle event.

 **We encourage all plugin authors to enable the debugging information and check if their plugin uses old, deprecated lifecycle events.**

-You can see all the deprecated lifecycle events with their corresponding redirections Serverless introduces with v1.11 [here](https://github.com/serverless/serverless/blob/f5c7f2fa13975560746c0c40cda2077ab09c7353/lib/plugins/deploy/deploy.js#L11-L16).
+You can see all the deprecated lifecycle events with the corresponding redirections Serverless introduces with v1.11 [here](https://github.com/serverless/serverless/blob/f5c7f2fa13975560746c0c40cda2077ab09c7353/lib/plugins/deploy/deploy.js#L11-L16).

 Those lines of code also show how the redirection of deprecated lifecycle events works.
 So you can now use the same mechanism to deprecate your own plugin lifecycle events.

-Interested in more about this topic?
-Read [Franks gist](https://gist.github.com/HyperBrain/bba5c9698e92ac693bb461c99d6cfeec) to learn why this was needed and how this works behind the scenes.
+Wnat to know more about this topic?
+Read [Frank's gist](https://gist.github.com/HyperBrain/bba5c9698e92ac693bb461c99d6cfeec) to learn why this was needed and how it works behind the scenes.

 ### Enhancements & Bug Fixes

-This release also includes bugfixes and introduces several enhancements.
+This release also includes bug fixes and introduces several enhancements.

 > Thanks for reporting bugs and opening issues!

 ### Contributors

-This release contains lots of hard work from our awesome community and wouldn't have been possible without passionate people who decided to spent their time to contributing and make Serverless better.
+This release contains lots of hard work from our awesome community, and wouldn't have been possible without passionate people who decided to spend their time contributing to make Serverless better.

-Here's a list of all the contributors who've submitted changes for this release:
+Thank You to all of the contributors who submitted changes for this release:

 - John Doe